The Board of Monte Sant’ Angelo Mercy College has an established policy for the awarding of Bursaries.

 The Principal will consider all applications for Bursaries.

-Bursaries may be awarded for one or more years with recipients to be advised that continuation of support will be provided subject to an annual review.
+Bursaries may be awarded for one or more years with recipients to be advised that the continuation of support will be provided subject to an annual review.

 Each Bursary will be reviewed annually by the Principal with the review covering the ongoing financial circumstances of the Bursary recipient’s family as well as the recipient’s commitment to a holistic education and Mercy values.

-To facilitate the review process each recipient family will be required to provide updated financial documentation and evidence of the recipient’s continued commitment to a holistic education and Mercy values.
+To facilitate the review process, each recipient family will be required to provide updated financial documentation and evidence of the recipient's continued commitment to a holistic education and Mercy values.

 The Principal can decide to discontinue, reduce or extend the Bursary provision.